-Judith Park, Duty CEO for St Luke's Hospice, and Director of Care at St Luke's Clifford House, Sheffield - discusses what Dancing for Health has done for her patients.
+Judith Park, Former Duty CEO for St Luke's Hospice, and Director of Care at St Luke's Clifford House, Sheffield

 It is our vision to assist and help people with many different health issues and to see these physical and social activity programmes rolled out nationwide.
-We will create sustainable partner dance intervention therapy programmes, through our certified and accredited qualification structure for instructors.
+We will create sustainable dance intervention therapy programmes, through our endorsed instructor training course.

 We do what we do to make a difference, to positively impact the lives of others and to share the joy of dance.

 Our classes are for those people who wouldn't normally be able to attend a public dance class.
 Our aim is to take the class to them, to enable them to safely learn to dance, and to make dance inclusive for everyone.
 Dance has many health benefits,it is beneficial to both physical and mental well-being.